gnirmal1/cs-f363-tetris/README.md

-Collaboration disclosure: Nirmal Govindaraj(2021A7PS04441G), Yash Bhisikar(2021A7PS0483G), Valeti Kumarakrishna(2021A7PS2617G), Siddhant Kulkarni(2021A7PS2606G) have collaborated on this project
-Converts the given syntax to bython (bracketed python) which can then be converted to python code using by2py script.

-[Bython](https://github.com/mathialo/bython/tree/master) contains instructions on how to install and use.
-Use by2py script to get equivalent python code

-compile lex and yacc code using `bison -d -r all a2version2.y ; flex extetrickscanner.l ;  gcc extetrickstype.c lex.yy.c a2version2.tab.c`

-test code by running `./a.out < testinput.tetris > temp.by`

-once bython is installed run `by2py temp.by` to get python converted code

-## Config Options

-## Extetromino Distribution

-The `extetromino_distribution` option in `config.py` determines the range of extetrominoes (generalized tetrominoes) that can appear in the game.
-By default, it is set to `range(1, 2)`, which means only the classic tetrominoes (I, O, T, J, L, S, Z) will be included.

-However, you can explore a wider range of extetrominoes by adjusting this option.
-For example, setting `extetromino_distribution = range(1, 8)` will include all one-sided extetrominoes, while `extetromino_distribution = range(1, 74)` will include all free extetrominoes, offering a significantly more challenging gameplay experience.

-## Appearance Customization

-EXtendedTETRIckS allows you to customize the game's appearance by modifying the following options:

-- `title`: This option sets the title of the game window.
-- `bg`: This option determines the background color of the game area.
-- `fg`: This option sets the foreground color, which is the color of the falling pieces.
-- `font`: This option specifies the font used for displaying the game area.
-It is represented as a tuple containing the font family, size, and style (e.g., `("Courier New", "16", "bold")`).

-## Board Size

-The size of the game board can be adjusted by changing the `height` and `width` options in `config.py`.
-These options control the number of rows and columns in the game area, respectively.

-## Controls

-EXtendedTETRIckS supports customizable keyboard controls for moving and rotating the falling pieces.
-You can modify the following options to change the key bindings:

-- `left_key`, `right_key`, `down_key`, `up_key`: These options set the keys used for moving the piece left, right, down, and rotating clockwise, respectively.
-- `left_offset`, `right_offset`, `down_offset`: These options determine the number of cells the piece moves in the respective direction when the corresponding key is pressed.

-## Difficulty and Levels

-The difficulty of the game can be set by modifying the `difficulty` option in `config.py`.
-Three difficulty levels are available: "easy", "medium", and "hard".
-Each difficulty level determines the range of extetrominoes that can appear in the game, with higher difficulties including more complex shapes.

-The game also features multiple levels, each with increasing speed and scoring.
-The maximum level can be set with the `max_level` option in `config.py`.
-The scoring and speed increase for each level are defined in the `levels_dict` dictionary, where you can adjust the following parameters:

-- `points_per_line`: The number of points awarded for clearing a single line.
-- `lines_to_beat`: The number of lines that need to be cleared to advance to the next level.
-- `speed_percentage_change`: The percentage by which the falling speed increases when advancing to the next level.

-## Pause Key

-The key used to pause and resume the game can be changed by modifying the `pause_key` option in `config.py`.

-## Initial Piece Position

-The initial position where new pieces appear can be adjusted by changing the `default_cursor` option in `config.py`.
-This option is represented as a tuple containing the row and column indices.

-## Game Over Message

-The message displayed when the game is over can be customized by modifying the `end_game_message` option in `config.py`.
+[compile lex and yacc code using] bison -d -r all a2version2.y ; flex extetrickscanner.l ; gcc extetrickstype.c lex.yy.c a2version2.tab.c

+[test code by running] ./a.out < testinput.tetris > temp.by

+[once Bython is installed,] run by2py temp.by [to get Python converted code]

+# Python Text Tetris Configuration Options

+This README provides an overview of the configuration options available for the Python Text Tetris game.
+By modifying these options, you can customize various aspects of the game to suit your preferences.

+## Game Appearance

+- `title`: Sets the title of the game window.
+- `bg`: Specifies the background color of the game.
+Default is "light gray".
+- `fg`: Specifies the foreground color (text color) of the game.
+Default is "blue".
+- `font`: Defines the font style, size, and weight for the game text.
+Default is ("Courier New", "16", "bold").
+- `theme`: Defines the themes available.
+Options are dark, light, default and hackermode

+## Board Dimensions

+- `height`: Sets the height of the game board in number of rows.
+Default is 10.
+- `width`: Sets the width of the game board in number of columns.
+Default is 20.

+## Initial Cursor Position

+- `default_cursor`: Specifies the initial position of the cursor (falling piece) on the game board.
+It is a tuple in the format (row, column).
+Default is (0, int(width / 2 - 1)), which places the cursor at the top center of the board.

+## Keyboard Controls

+- `left_key`: Specifies the key used to move the falling piece to the left.
+Default is "Left".
+- `right_key`: Specifies the key used to move the falling piece to the right.
+Default is "Right".
+- `down_key`: Specifies the key used to move the falling piece downwards.
+Default is "Down".
+- `up_key`: Specifies the key used to rotate the falling piece.
+Default is "Up".
+- `left_offset`: Sets the number of columns the piece moves to the left with each key press.
+Default is 1.
+- `right_offset`: Sets the number of columns the piece moves to the right with each key press.
+Default is 1.
+- `down_offset`: Sets the number of rows the piece moves downwards with each key press.
+Default is 1.

+## Levels and Difficulty

+- `levels_dict`: A dictionary that defines the properties for each level of the game.
+Each level is represented by a key (e.g., "level1", "level2", etc.), and the corresponding values are dictionaries containing the following properties:
+  - `points_per_line`: The number of points awarded for clearing a single line in that level.
+  - `lines_to_beat`: The number of lines the player needs to clear to advance to the next level.
+  - `speed_percentage_change`: The percentage by which the falling speed of the pieces increases in that level.
+- `difficulty`: Sets the overall difficulty of the game.
+Default is "easy".
+Other possible values could be "medium", "hard" or "custom".
+Define the `custom_range` when using "custom" difficulty.

+## Game Control Flow

+- `pause_key`: Specifies the key used to pause and resume the game.
+Default is "p".
+- 'quit_key` : Quit the game.
+Defauly is "q"
+- `end_game_message`: Specifies the message displayed when the player beats the game.
+Default is "You Have beaten the game!".

+## Maximum Level

+- `max_level`: Sets the maximum level that the player can reach in the game.
+Default is 3.

+By modifying these configuration options, you can customize the Python Text Tetris game according to your preferences, such as changing the appearance, controls, difficulty, and gameplay mechanics.